skezo/Reticulum/README.md

 		color: 0x00fff6,
 		innerRadius: 0.045,
 		outerRadius: 0.06,
-		vibrate: 100 //Set to 0 or [] to disable
+		vibrate: 100, //Set to 0 or [] to disable
-	}
+		clickCancelFuse: false //If users clicks on targeted object fuse is canceled }
 });
 ```